Brite Advisors Pty Ltd

 Beneficiaries may have understood that certain investments were held for them by Brite Advisors, received account statements that identified specific asset holdings with Brite Advisors at various times, or otherwise received reassurance from Brite Advisors (or other parties) relating to the assets held for them.
 However, this does not necessarily mean that those investments were actually held by Brite Advisors.
 This applies regardless of: (i) whether the investments were in the form of a model portfolio or bespoke investment; or (ii) whether Beneficiaries understood that their assets were purported to be held on a “segregated” basis.
 See the Receivers’ Fourth Report at [2.1.14], [2.1.17] – [2.1.18], [2.1.23] – [2.1.26], [5.6.1] – [5.6.2], [5.6.27] – [5.6.48], [6.8], and [6.9].

-The Explanatory Memorandum explains that Beneficiaries will fall into six different categories which will determine what pool of assets they are entitled to claim against, and how their distribution will be determined.
-Some Beneficiaries’ may have claims in multiple categories.
+The Explanatory Memorandum explains that Beneficiaries fall into six different categories which will determine what pool of assets they are entitled to claim against, and how their distribution is determined.
+Some Beneficiaries may have claims in multiple categories.
 Those categories are set out at Appendix A of the Explanatory Memorandum.

-The Receivers will write to individual Beneficiaries separately to advise which category or categories they fall into.
+The Receivers have written to individual Beneficiaries separately to advise which category or categories they fall into.

 9. When can a distribution be made?